 “For hundreds of years, humans and machines have worked together, but something peculiar has happened recently: the machines are now speaking to us — and to one another,” says Sedar LaBarre, Booz Allen vice president.
 “While the potential is enormous, the associated challenges could result in manufacturers missing a prime opportunity.”

 In today’s Internet of Things environment, manufacturers need a new breed of engineering expertise, the ability to constantly operate in startup mode, actionable insights into the supplier environment and digitally focused business models to capitalize on newfound customer intelligence.
 By understanding their full ecosystem, manufacturers can gain the confidence to move forward and capture opportunities to innovate, differentiate and leverage existing assets in new ways.

-Below are five priorities for industrial manufacturers to consider in 2015 and beyond:
+Below are five priorities for industrial manufacturers to consider:

 Everyone recognizes the power of data.
 Many companies have started to implement sensors across their production environment, collecting reams of new data with the potential to markedly improve throughput and reliability for factory operations.
 Berg Insight recently reported that the number of connected devices in industrial automation reached 10.3 million in 2014, with that number expected to grow to 43.5 million by 2020.
 Yet many organizations are still struggling to reap efficiencies and insights from this data because they haven’t created the proper technical and decision-making structures to organize and analyze data for real business value.
 The old model of collecting data and waiting for it to provide an answer is insufficient.
 What’s required now is a focused and pragmatic approach to harvesting and integrating data.